 Risks Of Using Different Types Of Incense Sticks

 - Citronella Incense Sticks: While incense sticks like those of citronella are recommended as mosquito repellents, it is best not to use them in excess.
 Citronella incense sticks have the highest amount of suspended particulate matter and are hence likely to contribute to respiratory disorders.12

-- Sandalwood Incense Sticks: Incense containing sandalwood is equally as harmful as regular incense sticks.
-They contain the same cell-damaging harmful substances which cause genetic mutations.13
+- Sandalwood Incense Sticks: Incense containing sandalwood is as harmful as regular incense sticks.
+They contain the same cell-damaging substances which cause genetic mutations.13